mprinc/vuejs.org/src/v2/guide/components.md

 ### Emitting a Value With an Event

-It's sometimes useful to emit a specific value with an event.
+It's sometimes useful to <span class='definition'>emit a specific value with an event</span>.
 For example, we may want the `<blog-post>` component to be in charge of how much to enlarge the text by.
 In those cases, we can use `$emit`'s 2nd parameter to provide this value:

 ```html
 <button v-on:click="$emit('enlarge-text', 0.1)">